 Don’t forget you can use a gaming console like an Xbox or PS2 and use that to access streaming content.
 Navigation is a little more clumsy and your remote would be the gaming remote but it works.

 If you have a newer Smart TV you maybe already have an alternative to cable tv most TVs made in the last 5 years are often equipped with built-in apps.
 If your needs are minimal a smart TV is all you will need.
 But they do not work as smoothly or have as many options and games available as a streaming media player.

 A Smart TV is a digital television that is, essentially, an Internet-connected, storage-aware computer specialized for entertainment.

 Smart TVs are available as stand-alone products but regular televisions can also be made “smart” through set-top boxes that enable advanced functions.

 Most TV’s sold in the last two years are Smart TVs.
 If your needs are minimal that’s all you will need.

-Now that you can streaming media on your TV there are a number of paying options available.
+Now that you can stream media on your TV there are a number of paid options available.
 What are the ongoing costs for you?

 I would suggest choosing only a few Streaming Providers at a time to try out and see if you like the programming.
-By selecting to many options at once you maybe overwhelmed by the choices and the monthly fees will equal to or more than your original cable bill with a fragment programming with different streaming providers.
+By selecting too many options at once you may be overwhelmed by the choices and the monthly fees will equal to or more than your original cable bill with a fragment programming with different streaming providers.